 On the back of impressive progress throughout the year, TAQA Gas continues to be well-positioned to capture growth in the CNG field, serving off-grid clients via an expanding network of CNG filling stations and mobile CNG units, as well as its strong gas distribution and construction business.
 On that front, ten new CNG filling stations were added in 4Q22, bringing the total number of stations to 70 by year-end.
 As a result, CNG gas volumes sold for vehicles increased 68% y-o-y to 127.2 MCM in FY22.
 TAQA Gas also successfully converted 2,632 gasoline- or diesel-powered vehicles in 4Q22, bringing the FY22 total to 8,141, exceeding its target of 6,001 vehicles for the year.
 The company aims to increase the number of converted vehicles in 2023 through corporate deals to convert commercial fleets of trucks and buses to CNG.

-TAQA Gas holds more than 40% of the share As part of its downstream value chain, TAQA erates 70 CNG stations and 15 conversion centers with an ambitious plan to increase the cars con-
+erates 70 CNG stations and 15 conversion centers with an ambitious plan to increase the cars con-

 Total Gas Distributed (FY22) vs. 7.4 as at FY21

 Stations

 Master Gas CNG Stations (FY22) vs. 34 as at FY21